DiemBang/job-search-page/README.md

 ## Status

-This project is marked as "In Progress".
+This project is marked as "Finished".

 ## Getting Started